 The Green Heron looked like just another clump of duckweed next to the water’s edge in the dim light but it didn’t escape my eyes.

-Finding and photographing the Green Heron was great but what was even better was finding and pointing out a lifer bird for a friend.
+Finding and photographing the Green Heron was great but what was even better was finding and pointing out a lifer bird for someone else.

 The four images above are just a few that I grabbed and quickly edited yesterday.
 The top two were taken before the sunlight reached the spot where the Green Heron was actively hunting for fish in the rushing water.
 My ISO was high because I needed some shutter speed but my Nikon D500 handles higher ISO’s like a champ and there was very little noise in the full resolution images.
 I wasn’t sure I was going to like the photos from my first session with this uncommon heron but I do.